rafaelmaiach/myreads/README.md

 ```

 ### Production mode
-In this mode, a bundle is generated and compressed (gzip) by Webpack and the server serves the **GZIP** files to reduce the project size for client.
+In this mode, the files are uglyfied, minified and compressed with _gzip_ by Webpack and the server serves the **GZIP** files to reduce the project size for client.
 ```bash
 # Run npm script to build the project and generate bundle files
 npm run build